 On April 5, 2012, the JOBS Act was signed into law.
 The JOBS Act contains provisions that, among other things, relax certain reporting requirements for qualifying public companies.
 We will qualify as an "emerging growth company" and under the JOBS Act will be allowed to comply with new or revised accounting pronouncements based on the effective date for private (not publicly traded) companies.
-We are electing to delay the adoption of new or revised accounting standards, and as a result, we may not comply with new or revised accounting standards is required for non-emerging growth companies.
+We are electing to delay the adoption of new or revised accounting standards, and as a result, we may not comply with new or revised accounting standards on the relevant dates on which adoption of such standards is required for non-emerging growth companies.
 As such, our financial statements may not be comparable to companies that comply with public company effective dates.